 Another big risk factor for heart problems is high blood cholesterol.
 Saturated fat, primarily found in meat, cheese, poultry, and various other animal products, dramatically influences our blood cholesterol levels.

 Yet when people switch to plant-based diets, their blood cholesterol drops significantly, as several studies have shown.
-More surprising still, this decrease is equal to that which is seen with pharmaceutical drugs — but that’s a business unconcerned with healing.
-When a natural substance shows huge potential for healing, if it can’t be patented, it’s not of interest.
+More surprising still, this decrease matches what is seen with pharmaceutical drugs — but that’s a business unconcerned with healing, since if a natural substance shows huge potential for healing but can’t be patented, it won’t be pursued.

 It’s a fact that those who require cardiovascular drugs can lower their risks by adopting a plant-based diet.